canonical/cloud-init/doc/rtd/reference/datasources/nocloud.rst

 -------------------------

-Network configuration typically comes from the cloud provider to set cloud-specific network configurations or a reasonable default is set by cloud-init (typically cloud-init brings up an interface using DHCP).
+Network configuration typically comes from the cloud provider to set cloud-specific network configurations, or a reasonable default is set by cloud-init (typically cloud-init brings up an interface using DHCP).

 Since NoCloud is a generic datasource, network configuration may be set the